ben-denham/retweet-analyser/README.rst

-Retweet Analysis
+Retweet Analyser
 ================

 Description
 -----------

-Simple tool to graph the relative retweets achieved by different users tweeting about a common topic.
+A simple tool to graph the relative retweets achieved by different users tweeting about a common topic.

 Installation
 ------------